Rabbit-Company/Downloader-JS/README.md

 - **Chunked Downloads**: Downloads files in configurable chunk sizes to handle large files efficiently.
 - **Retry Mechanism**: Automatically retries failed chunks with customizable timeout and retry limits.
 - **Custom Callbacks**: Receive progress and speed updates via a callback.
+- **Flexible Configuration**: Allows fine-tuning of options such as HTTP method, headers, and body data.

 ---